 Most study programmes at the Amsterdam University of the Arts are quite demanding.
 However, many students succeed in combining study and work.

-Nationals of EU/EEA countries normally do not need a work permit; they are allowed to work in the Netherlands.
-There is an exception for nationals of Romania and Bulgaria: their employer needs a work permit for them.
+When you are a national of a EU/EEA country you normally do not need a work permit; you are allowed to work in the Netherlands.

-Nationals of non-EU/EEA countries, with a residence permit for the purpose of study, are are allowed to work for max.
+When you are a national of a non-EU/EEA country, with a residence permit for the purpose of study, you are allowed to work for max.
 16 hours a week.
-If they want to work more hours, their employer needs to apply for a residence permit for the purpose of work for them.
+If you would like to work more hours, your employer needs to apply for a residence permit for the purpose of work for you.

 More information on Working while Studying in the Netherlands